Baby gender predictor tests are a fun way to try and guess if you are having a boy or a girl before your 20-week scan.

 For fun baby gender predictor tests that are less to do with facts and more to do with feelings, look no further than our list of popular pregnancy superstitions that many believe will reveal if you are going to have a boy or girl.

-Ranging from well-known indicators such as how high your bump sits to less popular suspicions such as how you hold a cup of tea (yes, really) we’ve picked out 36 of the best old wives tales about pregnancy and baby gender here.
-It’s up to you to decide how accurate they are, but at least you and your friends and family might have a good laugh in the process!
-Plus, they make quite fun baby shower games too, if everyone is making a guess about the baby’s gender before the birth.
+Ranging from well-known indicators such as how high your bump sits to less popular suspicions such as how you hold a cup of tea (yes, really) we've picked out 36 of the best old wives' tales about pregnancy (opens in new tab) here.
+It's up to you to decide how accurate they are, but at least you and your friends and family might have a good laugh in the process!
+Plus, they make quite fun baby shower games (opens in new tab) too, if everyone is making a guess about the baby's gender before the birth.

 Also known as Ramzi’s method, this baby gender predictor claims to be able to determine if your baby is a boy or girl by as early as six weeks.
 For this method of baby gender prediction you use a 2D ultrasound picture to see which side the placenta is on.
 Depending on whether the placenta is on the left or the right will suggest what sex your baby is.

-Learn more and see how to try the Ramzi Theory at home here.
+Learn more and see how to try the Ramzi Theory (opens in new tab)

 Similar to the Ramzi theory, the Skull Theory for baby gender prediction requires a closer look at one of your scan photos to try and determine if you are having a boy or girl.